thijsvos/python_docker_api/README.md

 ## Usage

-run the API using the following command: `$ uvicorn main:app`.
+Obviously change the password in the `secrets.json` file. run the API using the following command: `$ uvicorn main:app`.
 Then view the API documentation through the following url: `http://127.0.0.1:8000/docs`.